• Home

 If you keep one inbox for “real life” and one for “internet signups,” your primary inbox stays clean—so it’s easier to detect suspicious messages.

+Google recommends using built-in tools like reporting spam, blocking senders, and unsubscribing when needed.
 Disposable email complements those tools by preventing many spam relationships from starting in the first place.

 3) Using a Temp Inbox for Forums, Giveaways, and Lead Forms